CN-UPB/DeepCoMP/docs/mdp.md

         * Or: Action for UE1, obs for UE1, action for UE2, obs for UE2, ...
         Here, the agent sees obs from a different UE than what it is making decisions for.
 Choosing a proper action becomes impossible.
     * Adding the current UE's ID to the obs does not help and still leads to divergence
+    * The updated radio model allows and encourages the agent to connect UEs to multiple BS since their rate adds up and they can connect from farther away

 Example: Centralized PPO agent controlling two UEs after 20k training